elotroalex/chiens/_texts/translation.md

 - and the world will gently lean down its horned head to die

 - days tidy as an orphanage going to Mass
-- days with the airs of a well-mannered assassin
+- days with the swing of a well-mannered assassin
-- robbed of milk, herbs and hours
+- will be robbed of milk, of herbs and hours
-- with their mines of wild cherry
+- with their demeanor of wild cherry
 - with their galley curtsies by the swans' route
 - with the airs of a familiar castle